 And be sure to like Polka Dot Bakery on Facebook for frequent pictures and updates!

-Pretty much immediately upon my high school graduation, I became a nail polish junkie.
+Being an artist, it has often felt like a waste of time to take care of my nails.
+In high school I painted my nails for homecoming, prom, and my senior pictures - that was it.
+That said, I am simultaneously a bit of a nail polish junkie.
 I have a whole box full of polishes, many of which I have only used once or twice before I've moved on to the next color that I just HAD TO HAVE.
 It's a bit ridiculous, really.
 My mom thinks I have a serious problem.

-Whether it's a real problem or not, I've always justified it because I'm not spending the money on real manicures.
-I've always just bought the polish and done it myself, because real manis cost too much and take too much time and aint nobody got time fo that!!
+Whether it's a real problem or not, I've always justified it because I'm not spending the money on "real" manicures.
+I've always just bought the polish and done it myself, because professional manis cost too much and take too much time, blah blah blah.

 My dear friend Alli, who is getting married exactly one month and one day from today, took me to get "practice manis" for her wedding.
-While I've never done the mani thing, I do strongly believe that professionals should take care of you on the Big Day - you're going to have a ton of pictures taken of your hands, so it had best be done right!
+While I've never done the mani thing, I do strongly believe that professionals should take care of you on the Big Day - you're going to have a ton of pictures taken of your hands, so it must done right!

 Alli had heard great things about no-chip gel manicures.
 I had too, and since her wedding is on a 5 day cruise, a lasting mani is pretty crucial.